 Michael Pingicer, L.Ac., C.SMA

-Sports Medicine Acupuncture (SMA) Certification training in 2014, and integrated his training into his private practice in the Big Apple. ichael Pingicer, a New York City sports medicine acupuncturist, completed his
+certified in Sports Medicine Acupuncture® — integrated his training into his private practice in the Big Apple. ichael Pingicer, a New York City sports acupuncturist —

 Michael reports that incorporating SMA “improved my overall clinical results and helped me achieve more sustained pain relief for stubborn chronic cases.”
 Soon after being certified in SMA, Michael applied for a full-time faculty position at the Finger Lakes School of Acupuncture and Oriental Medicine of New York Chiropractic College.